Browse the Guide:

 and diaries he kept while in a prisoner-of-war camp in Columbia, South

 TUBBS, EDWARD F. CORRESPONDENCE, 1858-1864.
 0.1. cu. ft.
 Tubbs served with Company I, 14th Regiment, Pennsylvania Cavalry.
 Collection includes even letters written by Edward F. Tubbs to his mother and siblings at home in Albion, Erie County, Pennsylvania.
-Finding aid available in the Virginia Heritage database.
+Finding aid available online.
 Ms2012-030.

 TUCKER, MATTIE LAMB (1893-1985).
 PAPERS, 1945-1984.
 0.2 cu. ft.